-HEALTH REIMBURSEMENT ACCOUNT (HRA) MEDICAL OPTION
+HEALTH REIMBURSEMENT ACCOUNT (HRA) OPTION (closed to new participants)

-The HRA Medical Option uses the Blue Cross and Blue Shield of Texas (BCBSTX) PPO Network.
+The HRA Option uses the Blue Cross and Blue Shield of Texas (BCBSTX) PPO Network.
 The option includes individual and family In-Network Deductibles, Coinsurance, and Out-of-Pocket Maximums.
-Refer to Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment for specific information.
+Refer to the Benefits Guide, which is posted on the Oncor Intranet or can be found on oncorbenefits.com/ee, for more information.

-How the HRA Medical Option Works
+How the HRA Option Works

-For most medical expenses, the HRA Medical Option works like this:
+For most medical expenses, the HRA Option works like this:

-- > An HRA is set up in your name. - > You can use your HRA to pay your share of covered expenses. - > Each year, you must meet the individual or family Deductible before the medical option starts to pay benefits (except for eligible preventive care benefits). - > Once you meet the Deductible, the HRA Medical Option's Coinsurance is 80% for most In-Network expenses and 60% for most Out-of-Network expenses. - > When you receive eligible preventive care, there is no Deductible, and the option covers expenses at 100%. - > If you reach the Coinsurance maximum during the year, the option pays 100% of most covered expenses for the rest of the year. - > With the HRA Medical Option, you receive prescription drug coverage through CVS Caremark.
+- > An HRA is set up in your name. - > You can use your HRA to pay your share of covered expenses. - Each year, you must meet the individual or family Deductible before the medical option starts to pay benefits (except for eligible preventive care benefits). - Except for preventive care, you pay the full cost of medical expenses until you meet the annual Deductible.
+Once you meet the annual Deductible, the HRA Option's Coinsurance is 80% for most In-Network eligible expenses and 60% for most Out-of-Network eligible expenses. - > When you receive eligible preventive care, there is no Deductible, and the option covers expenses at 100%. - If you reach the Coinsurance maximum during the year, the option pays 100% of most covered expenses for the rest of the year. - With the HRA Option, you receive prescription drug coverage through CVS Caremark.